-- 160. Mr Speaker, following the approval of the Nile perch Fishery Management Plan (2015-2020), the organisation, its institutions and the private sector have obtained support through the project, Responsible Fisheries Business Chains on Lake Victoria (RFBC) from the German Federal Ministry for Economic Cooperation and Development (BMZ) Global Programme, One World-No Hunger, to adopt new approaches to fisheries management to improve compliance and reduce fisheries illegalities.
-The project is to be implemented under a Public-Private Partnership arrangement and the estimated budget is Euros 3 million, with about Euros 1.794 million allocated to LVFO Institutions. - 161.
-Provision of scientific information in a timely manner to guide the management of fisheries resources and aquaculture in the EAC region is key to the sustainability of the resources and development of the sector.
-The organisation, through its regional working groups, conducted a survey to estimate the amount of fish in the lake and the proportions available for harvesting.
-The findings indicated major decline in Nile perch stocks from 1.2 million tons in 2015 to 0.8 million tons in 2016 and Dagaa stocks declined from 1.3 million tons to 0.7 million tons during the same period.
-The results of the biennial Fishery Frame Surveys, the last one conducted in 2016, recorded an increase of illegal nets (monofilament nets) by 59 per cent.
-This calls for intensive surveillance to curb illegalities.
-Information generated from Catch Assessment Surveys indicated a decrease in the value of catches at landing beaches from US \$840 million to US \$591 million.
-This is attributed to a decrease in the high value species (Nile perch).
-The LVFO has initiated a programme to address the decline in Nile perch and to add value to the catch, specifically the Dagaa, to contribute to food security and better income to the fishing community and increase intra-regional fish trade in EAC. - 162.
-Mr Speaker, the priority areas for the Financial Year 2017/2018 aim at addressing the strategic actions in the LVFO Strategic Plan (2016-2020) and the Fisheries Management Plan III (2016-2020) and will include the following: - (i) Strengthening governance structures of the organisation; - (ii) Mobilising funding and resources for the organisation to implement her programmes; - (iii)Harmonisation of the regional policies, legislation and standards, including facilitating the provision of a conducive legal and institutional framework for the development of aquaculture to meet the demand of fish regionally; - (iv)Improving compliance to fisheries regulations through involvement of the resource users and regulating access; - (v) Review protocols for resource monitoring and updating the status of the fish stocks and fisheries to guide management decisions; and - (vi)Promoting fish quality, safety, product development and marketing of fish and fish products through targeted interventions along the value chain.
+- 160. Mr. Speaker, following the approval of the Nile perch Fishery Management Plan (2015-2020), the organization, it's institutions and the private sector has obtained support through the project 'Responsible Fisheries Business Chains on Lake Victoria (RFBC) from the German Federal Ministry for Economic Cooperation and Development (BMZ) Global Programme 'One World-No Hunger' to adopt new approaches to fisheries management to improve compliance and reduce fisheries illegalities.
+The project is to be implemented in Public Private Partnership arrangement and the estimated budget is EURO 3 Million with about EURO 1,794 Million allocated to LVFO Institutions. - 161.
+Provision of scientific information in a timely manner to guide the management of fisheries resources and aquaculture in the EAC region is key to the sustainability of the resources and the development of the sector.
+The Organization through its regional working groups conducted a survey to estimate the amount of fish in the lake and the proportions available for harvesting.
+The findings indicated major decline in Nile perch stocks from 1.2 million tons in 2015 to 0.8 million tons in 2016; and Dagaa stocks from 1.3 to 0.7 million tons during the same period.
+The results of the biennial Fishery Frame Surveys, the last one conducted in 2016 recorded an increase of illegal nets (monofilament nets) by 59% and this calls for intensive surveillance to curb illegalities.
+Information generated from Catch Assessment Surveys indicated a decrease in the value of catches at landing beaches from USD 840 million to USD 591 million.
+This is attributed to decrease in the high value species (Nile perch).
+The LVFO has initiated a program to address the decline in Nile perch and to add value to the catch, specifically, the Dagaa to contribute to food security and better income to the fishing community and increase of the intra-regional fish trade in EAC.

-1.7.
+162. Mr. Speaker, the priority areas for the FY 2017/2018 aims at addressing the strategic actions in the LVFO Strategic Plan (2016-2020) and the Fisheries Management Plan III (2016-2020) and will include the following: Strengthening governance structures of the Organization; Mobilizing Funding and Resources for the Organization to implement her programs; Harmonization of the Regional Policies, Legislation and Standards including facilitating the provision of a conducive legal and institutional framework for the development of aquaculture to meet the demand of fish regionally; Improving compliance to fisheries regulations through involvement of the resource users and regulating access; Review protocols for Resource Monitoring and Updating the Status of the Fish stocks and the fisheries to guide management decisions; and Promoting Fish Quality, Safety, Product Development and Marketing of fish and fishery products through targeted interventions along the value chain.

+3.7.
 EAST AFRICAN KISWAHILI COMMISSION

-163. Mr Speaker, regional integration needs and sustainable development imperatives have generated a new interest in the efficacy of Kiswahili as a common language of wider communication and a basis for successful mobilisation and effective empowerment of citizens of the Community.
-The development and use of Kiswahili calls for strategic planning, transformation and adaptation of the language to these challenges, so as to catalyse citizens of the Community into active participants and agents of change.
-The East African Kiswahili Commission has taken cognisance of the continuing and growing significance of the language as a basis for regional integration and sustainable development.
-The Commission has instituted measures and activities towards the institutionalisation of Kiswahili language in the integration process and development agenda of the EAC.
+163. Mr. Speaker, regional integration needs and sustainable development imperatives have generated a new interest in the efficacy of Kiswahili as a common language of wider communication and a basis for successful mobilization and effective empowerment of citizens of the Community.
+The development and use of Kiswahili calls for strategic planning, transformation and adaptation of the language to these challenges so as to catalyze citizens of the Community into active participants and agents of change.
+The East African Kiswahili Commission has taken cognizant of the continuing and growing significance of the language as a basis for regional integration and sustainable development.
+The Commission has instituted measures and activities towards the institutionalization of Kiswahili language in the integration process and development agenda of the EAC.